-The construction phase of the West Thames Street Pedestrian Bridge Project is ongoing and on schedule.
-The contractor continues to work on the construction of bridge foundations and support structures at the project site while bridge spans are being fabricated offsite by the steel contractor.
+The construction phase of the West Thames Street Pedestrian Bridge Project remains ongoing.
+The contractor continues to work on the construction of the bridge support structures at the project site.
+Offsite fabrication of the bridge spans is also ongoing and on schedule.
+Delivery of the bridge spans to the project site is scheduled for August 2018.
 LMDC and Battery Park City Authority (BPCA) continue to work with the City of New York to officially name the bridge the Robert R. Douglass Pedestrian Bridge in honor of long time lower Manhattan advocate and LMDC Board member who passed away in December 2016.